 The version of the draft law that the presidency submitted to parliament omitted an earlier provision to create a historical record and limited investigations to 2011, explicitly requiring that they be subject to the immunity law.
 Many local and international nongovernmental organizations criticized the president’s draft; in response, Hadi told the UN Security Council in January that he would resubmit the earlier draft prepared by the minister of legal affairs, although five months later he had still to fulfill this commitment.

 In April a Yemeni court issued an order to investigate the former president and 11 others, including his nephews Yahya Saleh and Tareq Saleh, in connection with the “Friday of Dignity Massacre” on March 18, 2011, when security forces killed at least 45 anti-government protesters in Sanaa.
 The court decision sought to undo the findings of a previous Saleh government investigation on grounds of political interference and failure to investigate evidence possibly implicating senior officials.
+Since then the case has not progressed.

 In December 2012, Hadi decreed that Yemen’s military forces should be reorganized into five units – army, navy, air force, border force, and strategic reserve - and ordered the dissolution of the Republican Guard, commanded by the former president’s son, Gen. Ahmad Ali Saleh, and the rival First Armored Division, commanded by Gen. Ali Mohsen al-Ahmar.
 In April he issued a further decree that reassigned various military commanders to civilian roles, making Ahmad Ali Saleh Yemen’s ambassador to the United Arab Emirates and Ali Mohsen al-Ahmar the presidential military advisor.